 Welcome!
 Thank you for your interest in submitting a resource.
 This page describes the types of resources we accept and guidelines for submission and peer review.

 We invite scientists and science educators to submit teaching resources related to ecology, botany, evolution, and economic botany concepts for use in the classroom, lecture hall, laboratory or informal education experience.
 Each online submission requires some descriptive information (metadata) to be considered for publication in the library.
-Currently, the PlantEd portal accepts resources for all audiences, pre-college, undergraduate and informal education experiences.
-EcoEd, EconBotEd and EvoEd portals currently accept resources for undergraduate audiences only.
-We are making efforts to update the criteria and peer review network to allow for all portals to accept resources for grades K – 12, undergraduate and informal education opportunities.
+Resources suitable for middle school through college audiences are accepted.
 The author guidelines and review criteria below outline the requirements for the different resource types.

 To submit a resource, you must first create an account and log in.
 On the right menu bar in the grey area, click on "Add New Resource".